-- a.
-Principal investigators shall obtain informed consent in accordance with 45 CFR 46.116, and insure that no human subject will be involved in the research prior to obtaining such consent. - b.
+- 5. Obtaining informed consent or assent - a.
+Principal investigators shall obtain informed consent in accordance with 45 CFR 46.116 (General requirements for informed consent), and with subpart D (Additional protections for children involved as subjects in research), and insure that no human subject will be involved in the research prior to obtaining such consent. - b.
 Although Informed Consent must, as a rule, be documented in writing, it is important to remember that the requisite of Informed Consent is not to be reduced to its written documentation.
 Informed Consent is a process of communication between the investigator and the research subject or his/her legal representatives.
 Through this process the researcher provides the subject or his/her proxy the information necessary for the subject to make an autonomous choice to participate or not to participate in the experiment. - c.
-Unless otherwise authorized by the IRB, principal investigators are responsible for insuring that the legally effective informed consent is: - 1) obtained from the subject or, when appropriate from the subject's legally authorized representative; - both the oral and the written information provided to the subject or his/her proxy such be presented in a language understandable to the subject or his/her representative; - obtained under circumstances that offer the subject or his/her representative sufficient opportunity to consider whether or not he or she should participate; and - 4) free from exonerative or exculpatory language in which the subject or his/her representative is made to waive or appear to waive any of his/her legal rights; and release or appear to release the principal investigator, sponsor, institution or its agents from, liability for negligence.

-7. Providing basic elements of informed consent

-- a.
-Unless otherwise authorized by the IRB, principal investigators shall provide, as a minimum, the following information to each subject: - a statement that the study involves research, an explanation of the purpose of the research, the expected duration of the subjects' participation, a description of the procedures to be followed, and identification of any experimental procedures;

-- 2) a description of any reasonably foreseeable risks or discomforts to the subject; - 3) a description of any benefit to the subject or to others that may be reasonably expected from the research; - 4) a disclosure of appropriate alternative procedures or treatment, if any, that may be beneficial to the subject; - 5) a statement describing the extent to which the confidentiality of records identifying the subjects will be maintained; - 6) in research involving more than minimal risk, an explanation as to whether or not compensation and medical treatment will be available either through the grant or to the extent permitted by institutional regulations should injury occur; - 7) an explanation of whom to contact for answers to relevant questions about the research and the subject's rights, and of whom to contact in the event of a research-related injury to the subject; - 8) a statement that participation is voluntary, that refusal to participate will involve no penalty or loss of benefits to which the subject is otherwise entitled, and that the subject may discontinue his/her participation at any time without penalty or loss of benefits to which he/she is otherwise entitled; - 9) a statement indicating that any change in the conditions under which the subject was accepted as a participant may disqualify him/her as a research subject.
+Unless otherwise authorized by the IRB, principal investigators are responsible for insuring that the legally effective informed consent: - 1) is obtained from the subject and, in case of research involving subjects of diminished autonomy, the PI will obtain the subject's assent and the informed consent from the subject's legally authorized representative; - 2) is presented, both orally and in writing, in a language understandable to the subject or his/her representative; - 3) is obtained under circumstances that offer the subject or his/her representative sufficient opportunity to consider whether or not he or she should participate; and - 4) is free from exonerative or exculpatory language in which the subject or his/her representative is encouraged to waive or appear to waive any of his/her legal rights; and to release or to appear to release the principal investigator, sponsor, institution or its agents from, liability for negligence. - 6.
+Providing basic elements of informed consent - a.
+Unless otherwise authorized by the IRB, principal investigators shall provide, as a minimum, the following information to each subject: - 1) a statement that the study involves research, an explanation of the purpose of the research, the expected duration of the subjects' participation, a description of the procedures to be followed, and identification of any experimental procedures; - 2) a description of any reasonably foreseeable risks or discomforts to the subject; - 3) a description of any benefit to the subject or to others that may be reasonably expected from the research; - 4) a disclosure of appropriate alternative procedures or treatment, if any, that may be beneficial to the subject; - 5) a statement describing the extent to which the confidentiality of records identifying the subjects will be maintained; - 6) in research involving more than minimal risk, an explanation as to whether or not compensation and medical treatment will be available either through the grant or to the extent permitted by institutional regulations should injury occur; - an explanation of whom to contact for answers to relevant questions about the research and the subject's rights, and of whom to contact in the event of a research-related injury to the subject;